Best Way to Cook Live Lobster and Lobster Tail at Home

 First things first, humanely dispatch the lobster immediately before microwaving.
 Second, only microwave one lobster at a time!

 Does microwaved lobster taste the same?
-Microwaving a lobster cooks it in its own juices and the shell imparts extra flavor.
+Microwaving a lobster cooks it in its own juices, and the shell imparts extra flavor.
 To the surprise of… well, everyone… it’s actually not a bad way to cook lobster.
 It also stays hotter longer since it cooks in a thick shell and the bag.

-For more indepth instructions on how to cook a lobster in a microwave see our step by step guide.
+For more in-depth instructions on how to cook a lobster in a microwave, see our step-by-step guide.

-How to Bake Lobster?
+How to Bake a Lobster Tail?

 Here’s one of our favorite baked lobster recipes: Baked Lobster with Garlic and Herbs.

-Lobster Baking Instructions:
+Lobster Tail Baking Instructions:

 1. Preheat your oven to 400 degrees F.